Cocaine Addiction Stories: “How Did You Find Yourself on the Path to Cocaine Recovery?”

 We're Here to Help.
 Call Today!866-922-1350

-I Chose Residential Treatment for Cocaine Addiction, and It Changed My Life
+I Chose Residential Treatment, and It Changed My Life

 Overcoming my addiction to cocaine was essential, but even more importantly I needed residential care because I never realized I also suffered from depression.
 I definitely now feel like if I had gone to 12-step meetings or just some outpatient addiction counseling, I would still be going through depression and would still be struggling to stop using drugs.

 I went to a cocaine rehab center because I knew my drug use had gotten out of control when my daughter caught me snorting cocaine in the bathroom.
 I had gotten home from work and picking her up from dance class after school.
 I was exhausted, and I was trying to stop using drugs, but facing making dinner, cleaning up, and helping my daughter with her homework seemed impossible.
 So I just went to the bathroom quickly but forgot to lock the door.